Moby Doll: Sex confusion with Walter

 Weighing approximately 3,000 pounds and "just under 15 feet" long, this was still an immature orca, whose dorsal fin could not indicate sex.
-In Walter's new tank at the Vancouver Aquarium, Vince Penfold reversed the sexing problem he had had with Moby Doll, whose 'feminine' name had been given to a male orca.
-This time a 'masculine' name had been given to a female orca prior to the Vancouver Aquarium's involvement.
+In Walter's new tank at the Vancouver Aquarium, Vince Penfold reversed the sexing problem he had had with Moby Doll, whose feminine name, Doll, had been given to a male orca.
+This time a masculine name, Walter, had been given to a female orca prior to the Vancouver Aquarium's involvement.
 The assistant curator said, "With the clear water it was easy for a biologist to make the distinction."
 This quickly prompted hopes for a pregnancy.
 The name Walter was not considered fitting, and after a contest with over 5,000 entries, the aquarium selected for her the name Skana.

-Immediate stardom
+Stardom

 "Skana brought heady times to Vancouver.
 From the moment she took her first turn in the pool, the young whale was the aquarium's prime attraction and an invaluable asset to the city's growing tourist industry.
 That first spring, Stanley Park saw traffic like it never had before, with tourists and locals alike packing the aquarium.
 Then came the summer crush.
 In August alone, 119,746 people visited, bringing the year's total to 527,536—an 80 percent increase over the same period in 1966."